5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 }
 ```
 * 400 Bad Request, parameters were not specified correctly.
-* 404 The plan was not found.
+* 404 The Action-Plan was not found.
 * 500 An error occurred.

 ### GET Data/Cloud
-Get all the clouds.
+Get all the Clouds.

 Return: